Andrew Henderson

 How to Get Second Residency and Citizenship in Mexico

-For years, we’ve been talking about the many positives of living in Mexico, whether you are an American looking to comfortably relocate or an individual from any country looking to enjoy a vibrant culture and greater freedom.
+For years, we’ve been talking about the many positives of living in Mexico, whether you are an American looking to relocate comfortably or an individual from any country looking to enjoy a vibrant culture and greater freedom.

-The good news is that the process is relatively straightforward and allows you to obtain a second passport in as little as five years.
+The good news is that the process for becoming a resident or citizen of Mexico is relatively straightforward and allows you to obtain a second passport in as little as five years.

 While the process is simple, we wouldn’t recommend going at it alone.